hmrc/individuals-expenses-api/app/shared/shared-code-changelog.md

 Place new items at the top, and auto-format the file...

+## August 29 2024:  Increased code coverage

+Increased the coverage for ResolveTaxYearMinMax and ResolveDateRange so that introducing the shared code into other APIs won't reduce their coverage % quite so much.

 ## Aug 21 2024: Re-engineer BaseDownstreamConnector and DownstreamUri for HIP support

 - Change from DownstreamUri being a sealed trait to allow custom strategies to determine authorization (and other)